Shiree0121/Coding-Love-and-War-blog/README.md

 - In your app settings, click on "Reveal Config Vars" and add the environment variables for your app.
 These are:

-DATABASE_URL - your database connection string
+- DATABASE_URL - your database connection string
-SECRET_Key - the secret key for your app CLOUDINARY_URL - the cloudinary url for your image store The PostgreSQL database is served from ElephantSQL
+- SECRET_Key - the secret key for your app
+- CLOUDINARY_URL - the cloudinary url for your image store
+- The PostgreSQL database is served from ElephantSQL

 Once the app setup is complete, click on the Deploy tab and:

-connect to the required GitHub account select the repository to deploy from click the Deploy Branch button to start the deployment.
+- Connect to the required GitHub account
+- Select the repository to deploy from
+- Click the Deploy Branch button to start the deployment.
-Once deployment finishes the app can be launched.
+- Once deployment finishes the app can be launched.
 ![alt text](image-24.png)![alt text](image-25.png)

 # Reflection
-During my coding journey while creating this application, AI has been an great tool for support.
+During my coding journey while creating this application, AI has been a great tool for support.
 It has contributed towards my accuracy and provided instant guidance.
 Whenever I was uncertain about something, AI helped break it down in a way that was easier to understand, making learning and problem-solving much more efficient.

+# Credits
+This project is based on the "I Think Therefore I Blog" project from the Code Institute (LMS).
+## Content
+- All code was written by me, Shiree White, apart from snippets provided in the course material.
+- Blog content is based on my personal coding journey and experiences.